sparkfun/SparkFun_DataLogger/docs/configuration.md

     * Accepts a string:
         * <kbd>pool.ntp.org</kbd> _(default)_
 * <kbd>b</kbd> **Back**

-!!! note
-    To adjust the time zone, you will need to enter a POSIX timezone string variable.
-Try [checking out this CSV in this GitHub repo](https://github.com/nayarsystems/posix_tz_db/blob/master/zones.csv) and searching for the timezone string variable in your area.
-For more information about [POSIX format specification check out this article from IBM](https://developer.ibm.com/articles/au-aix-posix/).

 When finished, you will need to exit the menus so that the DataLogger IoT saves the changes.
 Send a <kbd>b</kbd> to exit out this menu, <kbd>b</kbd> to exit out of the DataLogger IoT settings, and <kbd>x</kbd> to exit out of the main menu.